-The Consumer Finance Protection Bureau (CFPB) has received 2,635 complaints about AFNI since 2013.
+The Consumer Finance Protection Bureau (CFPB) has received 2,635 complaints about Afni since 2013.
 The complaints include attempts to collect debt that was paid or was not owed, inappropriate communication tactics, false statements or representation, and failure to provide adequate verification information.

-Given this high number of complaints, it is wise for you to know your rights when dealing with AFNI.
-The first thing to understand is that there are rules AFNI must follow when communicating with consumers.
-If AFNI is attempting to collect a debt from you, it must abide by the Fair Debt Collections Practices Act (FDCPA).
+Given this high number of complaints, it’s wise for you to know your rights when dealing with Afni.
+The first thing to understand is that there are rules the agency must follow when communicating with consumers.
+If Afni is attempting to collect a debt from you, it must abide by the Fair Debt Collections Practices Act (FDCPA).
 These regulations dictate that a collector can only contact you between 8 a.m. and 9 p.m. (your time), must identify that they’re a debt collector, provide the name and address of your original creditor and let you know that any information you provide will be used toward the collection of your debt.

 Even if the collector abides by the FDCPA regulations, you still have steps you can take to protect yourself.
 You can start by requesting that the collector verify the information provided to you and also provide additional information.
 The CFPB recommends making this request within 30 days of receipt of the collection letter as this is when, under the FDCPA, you have the strongest legal grounds for your request.
 You can get sample letters on the CFPB website.

 If you find that the information provided to you is incorrect or the debt is not yours, you can dispute it and the collector is required to let you know this.
-It is best to dispute it in writing (you can access a sample dispute letter on the CFPB website noted above).
+It’s best to dispute it in writing (you can access a sample dispute letter on the CFPB website noted above).
 In your letter you should indicate that the debt is not yours and request proof to the contrary.
 The CFPB does warn that the collector may still take action against you if it continues to believe you’re responsible for the debt.

-AFNI’s headquarters is located at 1310 Martin Luther King Dr., Bloomington, IL 61701-1465.
+Afni’s headquarters is located at 1310 Martin Luther King Dr., Bloomington, IL 61701-1465.
 The mailing address is PO Box 3427, Bloomington, IL 61702.
 You can call customer service at 866-352-0479.
 You can also manage your account online: www.afnicollections.com.